🦋 WHEN WAS THE LAST TIME YOU WERE THERE FOR YOURSELF? → EXPLORE SELF-LOVE WORKBOOK

 If you are struggling with self-love, you are not alone.
 In fact, difficulty loving yourself is far more common than it may seem.
 It is not a personal failure.
 It is often the result of experiences, patterns, and beliefs that formed long before you realized they were there.

 Self-love is not something we suddenly “get right.”
-It is something we gently grow into.
+It is something we build slowly, through repeated moments of care, and learning how to practice self-love in small, supportive ways can help it feel more possible.
 And this article is here to help you understand why it can feel so hard, and how you can begin anyway.

-Self-love is also part of our broader Self-Love, Healing & Inner Work pillar, where we explore the deeper emotional patterns that shape how you relate to yourself and your inner world.
+This topic is part of a larger self-love and inner healing journey, connected to our Self-Love, Healing & Inner Work pillar, where we explore the deeper emotional patterns behind how you relate to yourself.

 ✨ A soft place to begin reconnecting with yourself is our Self-Love Bingo, filled with simple, nurturing practices you can try at your own pace.